Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/falkirs-helm-of-pigheadedness-wdmm.md

 aliases: ["Falkir's Helm of Pigheadedness"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Waterdeep: Dungeon of the Mad Mage p.
-141
+BookSource: "Waterdeep: Dungeon of the Mad Mage p.
+141"
 ---
 # Falkir's Helm of Pigheadedness
 *Other, unknown (magic)*